William-Blackie/skip-thought_django_website/README.md

 # Skippy
 Skippy, a final year project for the University of the West of England.
-This project allows the users to host and run a django production server that implements personally trained skip-thought vectors to make an extractive summeriser tailored for news articles that takes any url or text.txt files encoded in UTF-8 and returns summary using sentence embeddings and various user set arguments like compression rate and including list elements in webpages.
+This project allows the users to host and run a django development server that implements trained skip-thought vectors to make an extractive summeriser tailored for news articles that takes any url or text.txt files encoded in UTF-8 and returns summary using sentence embeddings and various user set arguments like compression rate and inclusion of list elements in webpages.

 The summariser itself can be found [here](https://github.com/William-Blackie/Extractive_Skip-thought_Summeriser) as a stand alone module with instructions for training,